zhouhuashan/onnxruntime/docs/IR.md

 ### Graphs and Libraries

 Each computation dataflow graph is structured as a list of nodes that form a graph, which MUST be free of cycles.
 Each node represents a call to an operator or a function.
-Each node SHOULD have one or more inputs and one or more outputs.
+Each node SHOULD have zero or more inputs and one or more outputs.

 A serialized graph is comprised of a set of metadata fields, a set of model parameters, a list of computation nodes, a list of function definitions, and a list of operator declarations.
 Libraries are  comprised of metadata fields, a list of function definitions, and a list of operator declarations.
 A library does __not__ contain graphs outside of its function definitions.

 Each graph and library MUST specify a name and a domain.
 Domains SHOULD be specified using reverse domain names as organization identifiers, the same convention that is used for naming Java packages.

-Each graph MUST define the names and types of its inputs.
+Each graph MUST define the names and types of its inputs and outputs.

 Graphs and libraries SHOULD be populated with documentation strings, which MAY be interpreted using markdown syntax.
 HTML and other text-markup languages MUST NOT be used in documentation strings.